 About Forest Edge Holiday Park’s Location

-Forest Edge Holiday Park backs directly onto the Hurn Forest, with holidaymakers having clear access to the thickets and trails therein.
-It is also conveniently placed for visits to the New Forest and to trail the River Avon.
+Forest Edge Holiday Park is set adjacent to the Hurn Forest, with stunning woodland walks throughout the thickets and trails therein.
+It is also conveniently placed for visits to the New Forest National Park and to trail the River Avon.
 Visitors to the park will be able to see much of Dorset’s popular greenery and woodland from just a short distance away.
-At the edge of the Moors Valley Country Park and Forest, holidaymakers will have the chance to explore some of the best-loved greenery and woodland in the county.

 The park is easy to find at the corner of the A31 connecting with Boundary Lane, which splits down onto the A338, with the A31 continuing up through St Ives, Ringwood and into the New Forest.
 Visitors will also find popular seaside towns and communities to the South in Poole, Bournemouth and Christchurch.
 The park is based between Dorset’s major forest parks and just North of some of its famous seaside experiences.